Victor Stiebel: Wartime and post-war

 Stiebel enlisted for the Second World War in 1940, closing his house, but he was allowed to continue designing while involved with the services thanks to his involvement as a founder member of the Incorporated Society of London Fashion Designers, his designs being manufactured as part of the war effort using government stock fabrics.
 Called "Utility Fashion", each designer in the scheme produced a coat, dress, suit and shirt or blouse.

 Stiebel returned to designing in 1946, succeeding Bianca Mosca as head of the house of Jacqmar, and becoming Chairman of the Incorporated Society of London Fashion Designers.
 He was commissioned to design new uniforms for the Women's Royal Naval Service (1951) and the Women's Royal Air Force (1954).

 He reopened his own house in 1958, having great initial success, including designing the going-away outfit for Princess Margaret on her marriage to Lord Snowdon in 1960.
-Stiebel was forced to close the business in 1963, after just five years, having become confined to a wheelchair as a result of multiple sclerosis.
+Stiebel was forced to close the business in 1963, after just five years, having become unable to walk as a result of multiple sclerosis.
 Hardy Amies took on all 120 of Stiebel's employees.

 Stiebel's clients included Katharine Hepburn and Vivien Leigh.
 Stiebel and Leigh also became close friends, as illustrated by his more than 100 letters in the Vivien Leigh Archive, housed in the Victoria and Albert Museum.